Viewer Rating

 The MacGyver series primarily featured traditional casting with a white male lead and supporting characters, without intentional race or gender swaps of established roles.
 Its narrative generally presented traditional identities in a neutral or positive light, focusing on problem-solving and humanitarian themes rather than explicit critiques of traditional identities or modern DEI themes.

-The character of Pete Thornton, MacGyver's white male boss in the original series, is reimagined as Patricia Thornton in the 2016 reboot, portrayed by Sandrine Holt, an actress of British and Chinese descent.
-This constitutes a race swap.
+The character of Pete Thornton, originally a white male in the source material, is reimagined as Patricia Thornton and portrayed by Sandrine Holt, an actress of British and Chinese descent, in the 2016 series.

 The original MacGyver television series, a product of its time, did not include any explicit or implicitly identifiable LGBTQ+ characters or themes throughout its run.
 Consequently, there is no portrayal to evaluate, resulting in an N/A rating.